Citrus greening disease: Control

 Some cultural practices are effective in managing this disease.
 Cultural methods include antibacterial management, sanitation, removal of infected plants, frequent scouting, and most importantly, crisis declaration.
 Tracking the disease can help prevent further infection in other affected areas and help mitigate more local infections, if detected early enough.
 The Asian citrus psyllid has alternative hosts that may attract psyllids to citrus plants in the vicinity such as Murraya paniculata, Severinia buxifolia, and other plants in the family Rutaceae.

 No cure for citrus greening disease is known, and efforts to control it have been slow because infected citrus plants are difficult to maintain, regenerate, and study.
 Ongoing challenges associated with mitigating disease at the field-scale include seasonality of the phytopathogen (Liberibacter spp.) and associated disease symptoms, limitations for therapeutics to contact the phytopathogen in planta, adverse impacts of broad-spectrum treatments on plant-beneficial microbiota, and potential implications on public and ecosystem health.
 The effort to culture Candidatus Liberibacter asiaticus (CLas) has been a significant challenge in plant pathology.
 Progress has included culturing a different species of Liberibacter.

-No naturally immune citrus cultivars have been identified; however, creating genetically modified citrus may be a possible solution, but questions of its acceptability to consumers exist.
+No naturally immune citrus cultivars have been identified.
+Creating genetically modified citrus may be a possible solution, but questions of its acceptability to consumers exist.
 A researcher at Texas AgriLife Research reported in 2012 that incorporating two genes from spinach into citrus trees improved resistance to citrus greening disease in greenhouse trials.
 Field tests by Southern Gardens Citrus of oranges with the spinach genes in Florida are ongoing.

 A resistant variety of mandarin orange called 'Bingo' has been bred at the University of Florida.
 Some other varieties have a partial tolerance to the disease.